Human: Biological variation

 There is relatively little variation between human geographical populations, and most of the variation that occurs is at the individual level.
 Much of human variation is continuous, often with no clear points of demarcation.
 Genetic data shows that no matter how population groups are defined, two people from the same population group are almost as different from each other as two people from any two different population groups.
 Dark-skinned populations that are found in Africa, Australia, and South Asia are not closely related to each other.

 Genetic research has demonstrated that human populations native to the African continent are the most genetically diverse and genetic diversity decreases with migratory distance from Africa, possibly the result of bottlenecks during human migration.
 These non-African populations acquired new genetic inputs from local admixture with archaic populations and have much greater variation from Neanderthals and Denisovans than is found in Africa, though Neanderthal admixture into African populations may be underestimated.
 Furthermore, recent studies have found that populations in sub-Saharan Africa, and particularly West Africa, have ancestral genetic variation which predates modern humans and has been lost in most non-African populations.
 Some of this ancestry is thought to originate from admixture with an unknown archaic hominin that diverged before the split of Neanderthals and modern humans.

 Humans are a gonochoric species, meaning they are divided into male and female sexes.
 The greatest degree of genetic variation exists between males and females.
 While the nucleotide genetic variation of individuals of the same sex across global populations is no greater than 0.1%–0.5%, the genetic difference between males and females is between 1% and 2%.
 Males on average are 15% heavier and 15 cm taller than females.
-On average, men have about 40–50% more upper-body strength and 20–30% more lower-body strength than women at the same weight, due to higher amounts of muscle and larger muscle fibers.
-Women generally have a higher body fat percentage than men.
-Women have lighter skin than men of the same population; this has been explained by a higher need for vitamin D in females during pregnancy and lactation.
-As there are chromosomal differences between females and males, some X and Y chromosome-related conditions and disorders only affect either men or women.
+On average, males have about 40–50% more upper-body strength and 20–30% more lower-body strength than females at the same weight, due to higher amounts of muscle and larger muscle fibers.
+Females generally have a higher body fat percentage than males.
+Females have lighter skin than males of the same population; this has been explained by a higher need for vitamin D in females during pregnancy and lactation.
+As there are chromosomal differences between females and males, some X- and Y-chromosome-related conditions and disorders only affect either males or females.
 After allowing for body weight and volume, the male voice is usually an octave deeper than the female voice.
-Women have a longer life span in almost every population around the world.
-There are intersex conditions in the human population, however these are rare.
+Females have a longer life span in almost every population around the world.
+There are intersex variations in the human population; however, these are rare.
+Estimates range from 0.018% to 1.7%.